owenpb/kitaev_clusters/docs/source/tutorial.rst

 Tutorial: 12-site Kitaev cluster
 ================================

-Here we will work through an example of using the library to calculate the ground state properties of the spin-1 Kitaev Hamiltonian with single-ion anisotropy on a lattice with :math:`L=12`. sites
+Here we will work through an example of using the library to calculate the ground state properties of the spin-1 Kitaev Hamiltonian with single-ion anisotropy on a lattice with :math:`L=12` sites.
 The full Hamiltonian for this model is given by:

 .. math::